robertgeiger/cdap/cdap-docs/admin-manual/source/operations/faq2.rst

 combination of nodes.
 The primary reasons to do so are for HA, and for cdap-router's data ingest capacity.

 Port 10000 was being used by another service so I changed router.server.port to 10023.

-I'm assuming this was Hive Server2?
-We are considering changing the router default port.
+In the Hadoop ecosystem, Hive Server2 defaults to 10000.
+As a consequence, we are considering changing the router default port.
+However, you can set it to whatever you need and specify it in the cdap-site.xml.
-You can follow this here: https://issues.cask.co/browse/CDAP-1696

 Several properties specify an IP where a service is running, such as: router.server.address, metrics.query.bind.address, data.tx.bind.address, app.bind.address, router.bind.address.